faraway1nspace/Flexible-R-SliceSampler/README.md

     - whatever probability distribution you code in R, you can use in this Slice Sampler
 - **Intractible Priors** - you have an intractible Prior distribution (and likewise intractible posterior) that can't be normalized
     - for example, one of our priors was a _mixture distribution_ based on the outputs from  *another* independent model.
 You can pipe-in any external info you want, so long as you can code-it in R and can sample from it with a `dfunction`-type of log-density.
-- **Penalities on Derived Quantitis** - you want to calculate derived quantities, and place priors on them
+- **Penalities on Derived Quantities** - you want to calculate derived quantities, and place priors on them
     - you want to penalize some quantity that is a *derivative* of your process-parameters
 	- e.g., in ecology's mark-recapture, we often have prior information on derivatives of our statistical models (like we know the population-size isn't 0 nor is it 10000) but these quantities are derivatives, often *not* direct parameters in our likelihood.
 	- regulation can also be thought-of as a penalty on derviative quantities (the $\ell_1$-norm of parameters).
 See the demos.